ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/tcpsocket.md

 #### TCPSocket

+TODO: add more information about UDP
+TODO: add an example of use

 The TCPSocket class provides the ability to send a stream of data over TCP.
 TCPSockets maintain a stateful connection that starts with the `connect` member function.
 After successfully connecting to a server, you can use the `send` and `recv` member functions to send and receive data (similar to writing or reading from a file).

 ##### TCPSocket class reference